fetchai/fetchd/docs/docs/validators/setup.md

   --from <key name>
 ```

-An example of the is command is given in the following example:
+An example of the command is given in the following example:

 ```bash
 ./build/fetchcli tx staking unbond \